keralaboy123/mvc-pattern-core-code/README.md

 ### what is mvc design pattern
 <pre>
-   it a way of writing code .it is a way  to create a professional or easly maintainable and easy to understand code to do it we should seperate code into 3 things.called model view and controller. it means
+   it a way of writing code .it is a way  to create a professional or easly maintainable and easy to understand code to do it we should seperate code into 3 things.called model view and controller.

+   it means
-      we must start execution from controller. controller will start graphical user interface (view functions) and it will start core backend code ( model functions). we should not call model functions from view and we should not call view functions from model. controller is responsible for managing communication of these seperated codes
+      * we must start execution from controller.
+      * controller will start graphical user interface (view functions)
+      * it will also start core backend code ( model functions).
+      * we should not call model functions from view and we should not call view functions from model.
+      * controller can view and model functions. so they can communicate
 </pre>

 ### what are these files